 Prior to shipment, TAPI equipment is thoroughly inspected and tested.
 Should equipment failure occur, TAPI assures its customers that prompt service and support will be available.
-(For the instrument-specific warranty period, please refer to the "Limited Warranty" section in the Terms and Conditions of Sale on our website at the following link: http://www.teledyne-api.com/terms_and_conditions.asp).
+(For the instrument-specific warranty period, please refer to the "Limited Warranty" section in the Terms and Conditions of Sale on our website: www.teledyne-api.com.